nostrdocs/colighter/README.md

 ### Packages

+- `colighter`: A collab first highlight experience powered by nostr
 - `nostrfn`: Shared library for Nostr types and utils
 - `nostrcollab`: Shared library for storing and interacting with data in collaborative document formats
 - `ui`: Shared React UI component library for building apps within the Colighter project